MTV Unplugged (Juanes album): Critical reception

 Many music critics wrote about the live album.
 David Jeffries of Allmusic praised the work the people sing all the songs all the time.
 Jeffries said "Tr3s presents Juanes: MTV Unplugged" is an uplifting celebration of the work of a Colombian artist, who also offers a rare combination, spectacular and organic.".
 Larry Rohter of New York Times wrote that for the Hispanic market, this is a true meeting of titans, and a generational thing with mass appeal: "Juan Luis Guerra knows how to get people dancing with beautiful melodies but also writes complex lyrics.
 Juanes is the same proposition a generation later, more from a rock world, but with deep lyrics and great craftsmanship.
 And then Sabina is a generation ahead of Juan Luis, a bohemian artist who has been challenging the status quo since the ’70s."

 Carlos Quintana of About.com said that there is much to talk about the album, but nevertheless, the most important about this work is the fact where his career is divided in two parts.
 In fact, "Juanes MTV Unplugged" show us a solid work under a musical path that this famous Latin pop star wants to continue.
 Being released the second month of the year, Quintana considered it as the best Latin album of the 2012.
-In the review highlighted two tracks, the first, "Azul Sabina". he said that this song open an exploration field and reflect the wish of Juanes for explore other rhythms, "If this kind of stuff is what Juanes is planning to produce in the future, I am definitely looking forward to the next album."
-The second "La Señal" he said that is the song with the most meaning of the album.
-This song show signallws that he needed for go ahead.
-Due to this, this single showed the feeling and soul that he put into his music, something that characterizes.
-Mauro Ferreira of Notas Musicais, criticized the new songs calling the praised the featurings of Paula Fernandes and Joaquin Sabina and the presence of the singer on stage.
-To finish the professional review, saying: Closure impressive for this MTV Unplugged giving (any) time to Juanes to revitalize his work.
+In the review he highlighted two tracks.
+Of the first, "Azul Sabina", he said that this song opens an exploration field and reflects the wish of Juanes to explore other rhythms, "If this kind of stuff is what Juanes is planning to produce in the future, I am definitely looking forward to the next album."
+Of the second, "La Señal", he said that is the song with the most meaning on the album.
+This song shows signals that he needed to go ahead.
+Due to this, this single showed the feeling and soul that he put into his music, something that characterizes it.
+Mauro Ferreira of Notas Musicais, criticized the new songs, calling the praised the featurings of Paula Fernandes and Joaquin Sabina and the presence of the singer on stage.
+To finish the professional review, he stated: Closure impressive for this MTV Unplugged giving (any) time to Juanes to revitalize his work.